tom-weatherhead/thaw-mongodb-web-service/README.md

 # thaw-mongodb-web-service
-A REST Web service that provides access to MongoDB databases.
+A REST Web service that provides CRUD access to MongoDB databases.

 Obligatory BadgeFest: